seriyps/mtproto_proxy/README.md

   to prevent detection by DPI
 * Secure-only mode (only allow connections with 'dd'-secrets).
 See `allowed_protocols` option.
 * Multiple ports with unique secret and promo tag for each port
-* Automatic configuration reload (no need for restarts once per day)
-* Most of the configuration options can be updated without service restart
 * Very high performance - can handle tens of thousands connections!
 Scales to all CPU cores.
+  1Gbps, 90k connections on 4-core/8Gb RAM cloud server.
 * Supports multiplexing (Many connections Client -> Proxy are wrapped to small amount of connections Proxy -> Telegram Server)
 * Protection from [replay attacks](https://habr.com/ru/post/452144/) used to detect proxies in some countries
+* Automatic telegram configuration reload (no need for restarts once per day)
+* Most of the configuration options can be updated without service restart
 * Small codebase compared to official one
 * A lots of metrics could be exported (optional)